 A Road Scholar Program by Ernest M. Whiteman III

-In this presentation, loosely structured as a three-part magic act, Ernest discusses the many representations of Native Americans in media and how these representations inform audiences’ perceptions of Native peoples and issues.
+This presentation is loosely structured as a three-part magic act.
+Ernest discusses the many representations of Native Americans in media, how far back these depictions go, and how these representations inform audiences’ perceptions of Native peoples and issues.

 This event is Free and Open to the public.
-For more information, please contact Lucy Tarabour at email@example.com.
+For more information, please contact Casey Babcock at firstname.lastname@example.org.